Apache Pulsar™ functions

 --trigger-value "Hello world"

-The trigger sends the string Hello world to your exclamation function.
-Your function should output Hello world! to your consumed output.
+This command sends the string Hello world to the exclamation function.
+If deployed and configured correctly, the function should output Hello world! to the out topic.

 Controlling Your Function